Baud-lab/hermes-wire/Step4/README.md

 ---

----

-⚠️ **Attention point:** The results reported on the thesis: <i>Host genetics shapes mucin niche colonisation by keystone gut bacteria, influencing metabolic health</i> (Dias, FMS; 2025 - <b>Yet to be published</b>) were obtained by using the codes on the `bin` folder separately.
-The Nextflow pipeline available here was not tested yet.
-Please, let us know if you found any problems trying to run it.
+✅ **Validation:** The results reported on the thesis: <i>Host genetics shapes mucin niche colonisation by keystone gut bacteria, influencing metabolic health</i> (Dias, FMS; 2025 - <b>Yet to be published</b>) were already obtained by using the full Nextflow pipeline.
+Please, let us know if you found any problems trying to run it or if you miss something that you cannot find here on in the extra-codes that you consider necessary to replicate the results of the thesis.

 ---